Lilian Laslandes: Sunderland

 Laslandes arrived in June 2001, as Peter Reid's replacement for the ageing Niall Quinn.
-Much media hype surrounded the powerful Frenchman as the club paid £3.6m for his signature, but he struggled to adapt to the pace of the English Premiership and Sunderland's style of direct football.
+Much media hype surrounded the powerful Frenchman as the club paid £3.6 million for his signature, but he struggled to adapt to the pace of the English Premiership and Sunderland's style of direct football.
 Laslandes' relationship with Reid had also deteriorated.
 After 12 appearances with no league goals and one in the League Cup against Sheffield Wednesday, Laslandes went on loan in January 2002 to German club 1.
 FC Köln, where he played five matches without scoring, which earned him the derogatory nickname "LasLandesliga".
 This was followed by a more successful loan to French first division club Bastia for the 2002–03 season, where he scored eight goals in 30 appearances.

 Laslandes returned briefly to Sunderland in the summer of 2003 for pre-season training with new manager Mick McCarthy.
 However, all parties agreed he had no future at Sunderland.
-Despite chairman Bob Murray's efforts to secure a transfer fee for the former French international, Sunderland's crippling debts, combined with Laslandes' Premiership wages, put Murray in a weak bargaining position, with the result that Laslandes was released from his contract and joined French first division club OGC Nice at the start of the 2003–04 season.
+Despite chairman Bob Murray's efforts to secure a transfer fee for the former French international, Sunderland's crippling debts, combined with Laslandes' high wages, put Murray in a weak bargaining position, with the result that Laslandes was released from his contract and joined French first division club OGC Nice at the start of the 2003–04 season.